Selling a Business: “Value” vs “Need”

 When selling a business, the business owner must consider whether what he or she “needs” coincides with what the market is willing to pay.
 And in order to figure that out, they have to know what the market is willing to pay.

 The only way to know this, of course, is to know what your business is worth – before coming to market.

 The market value of your business will be reflective of not only its earning power but the inherent risks of owning a business.
-Will the price you “need” allow buyers (investors) to realize a return on their investor sufficient to offset the perceived risk?
+Will the price you “need” allow buyers (investors) to realize a return on their investment sufficient to offset the perceived risk?
 And will the price you “need” be competitive with the other opportunities facing the buyer?

-In our experience, the is “no”.
+In our experience, the answer is “no”.

-That answer underscores the importance of knowing what you business is worth.
+That answer underscores the importance of knowing what your business is worth.
 The cost of a professional business valuation will be dwarfed by the amount of time and money you will spend trying to sell an over-priced business.

 I’d like to hear from you.
 What topics would you like me to cover?
 How can we tailor these posts to be more useful to you and your business.
 Let me know in the comments box, below, or email me at jo*@Wo*******************.com.

 If you have any questions or comments on this topic – or any topic related to business – I’d like to hear from you.
 Put them in the comments box below.
 Start the conversation and I’ll get back to you with answers or my own comments.
 If I get enough on one topic, I’ll address them in a future post or podcast.